Partners in Patient Safety

 Who we are

-The FPPS committee has members from many different departments at SickKids including: Nursing, Education, Communications and Public Affairs, Child and Family Relations, and Quality Management.
+The FPPS committee has members from many different departments at SickKids including: Nursing, Education, Communications and Public Affairs, the Office of Patient and Family Experience, and Quality Management.
 Parents are also important members of the committee.
 Regular updates are provided to the Family Centred Care Advisory Council (FCCAC) and Children’s Council.

 What we do